theopn/haunted-tiles/README.md

 `[3]=` indicator in Waybar means that there are 3 windows in the scratchpad.
 You can add a window to a scratchpad with `$mod + Shift + -` and cycle through the scratchpad with `$mod + -`.
 `[]=` is inspired by the tiling window indicator in the dwm statusbar, which does not make sense in this context, but I thought it looked cute.

+## i3 TODO

+Features in Sway that are not implemented in i3 ~yet~ (maybe never):

+- Color picker
+- Screen recording
+- Idle action
+- Mpris (currently playing) information

+Things that are better in i3:

+- Clipboard tool with image support
+- Compositor: fade animation, opacity for inactive (including the lock screen)
+- Screen sharing in Flatpak application